 Rachel is currently a Data Scientist for Silicon Valley Data Science with a focus in Statistics and Communication.
 In the past, she has worked for companies like American Express and TiVo holding roles of Sr. Statistical Analyst and Analytics Product Manager.
 In her career, she has applied statistical techniques such as Statistical Process Control, Hierarchical and K-means Clustering, Principal Components, Logistic and Linear Regression, and Survival Analysis.
 At American Express, she used generalized additive models to optimize ROI for varying marketing campaigns.
 While at TiVo, she worked on projects benchmarking models for Ad Click Thru Rates, improving their Recommender system, analyzing patterns of user behavior, and building a monitoring system for measuring software responsiveness and detecting regressions.
 She has a Master’s degree in Statistics...
 Read More.

-As the director of research at the Human Rights Data Analysis Group, Megan Price designs strategies and methods for statistical analysis of human rights data for projects in a variety of locations including Guatemala, Colombia, and Syria.
-Her work in Guatemala includes serving as the lead statistician, since 2009, on a project in which she analyzes documents from the National Police Archive; she has also contributed analyses submitted as evidence in two court cases in Guatemala.
+As the executive director at the Human Rights Data Analysis Group, Megan Price designs strategies and methods for statistical analysis of human rights data for projects in a variety of locations including Guatemala, Colombia, and Syria.
+Megan’s work in Guatemala includes serving as the lead statistician, since 2009, on a project in which she analyzes documents from the National Police Archive; she has also contributed analyses submitted as evidence in two court cases in Guatemala.
 Her work in Syria includes serving as the lead statistician and author on two recent reports, commissioned by the Office of the United Nations High Commissioner of Human Rights (OHCHR), on documented deaths in that country.

-Megan is a Research Fellow at the Carnegie Mellon University Center for...
+Megan is a research fellow at the Carnegie Mellon University Center for Human...
 Read More.